 'The noise and gunshot sounds inside turned into a din'

 There is an idiom based on this usage, 打成一片 dǎchéng yī-piàn, meaning 'become integrated with; become a harmonious whole; become [be] one with; be fused with'. 打 dǎ 'strike' in this case is a generalised concept of 'putting' into a certain state, or even, as a transitive verb, simply 'becoming' a certain state:

 'to become one with the masses'

-Concepts of bringing together and falling into formations also use 成 chéng.
+Concepts of bringing together into formations also use 成 chéng.
 In this sentence, the verb is 站 zhàn 'to stand', and the result of large numbers of people standing is to form a square: